Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-Pesto pasta with spring roasted veggies comes together with roasted mushrooms and asparagus, sun-dried tomatoes, and whatever pesto you have on hand!
-A healthy and easy weeknight meal.
+This pesto pasta with veggies comes together with roasted mushrooms and asparagus, sun-dried tomatoes, and whatever pesto you have on hand!
+A nourishing and easy weeknight meal that uses seasonal produce.

 Pesto pasta with spring roasted veggies in beige bowl with golden fork on gray and white surface with parsley sprinkled around this recipe